A tour of noncommutative spectral theories: Spectral theories for noncommutative rings

 A more restrictive definition of prime left ideal, which in fact generalizes completely prime ideals, was introduced in~\cite{Reyes:prime}.
 A left ideal $\p \subsetneq R$ is \emph{completely prime} if, for all $a, b \in R$,

-An instructive equivalent characterization of this condition can be stated in terms of the endomorphism ring of the left module $R/\p$: the left ideal $\p$ is completely prime if and only if $\End_R(R/\p)$ is a domain (i.e., has no zero-divisors).
+An instructive equivalent characterization of this condition can be stated in terms of the endomorphism ring of the left module $R/\p$: the left ideal $\p$ is completely prime if and only every nonzero endomorphism of $R/\p$ is injective.
 We mentioned above that a ring can easily fail to have completely prime ideals, but this is not the case for completely prime \emph{left} ideals.
 Indeed, every maximal left ideal is completely prime, and every nonzero ring has completely prime left ideals.
 This comparatively new instance of prime left ideals has already found a few unexpected applications.
 For instance, completely prime left ideals were used in~\cite{AlonParan} in order to formulate a version of the Nullstellensatz for vanishing sets of polynomials in commuting variables with quaternion coefficients.